Help share out the biscuits the children have made.

 Have a go at creating these images based on circles.
 What do you notice about the areas of the different sections?

 An equilateral triangle rotates around regular polygons and produces an outline like a flower.
-What are the perimeters of the
+What are the perimeters of the different flowers?

 L triominoes can fit together to make larger versions of themselves.
 Is every size possible to make in this way?

 The NRICH Stage 5 weekly challenges are shorter problems aimed at Post-16 students or enthusiastic younger students.
 There are 52 of them.